CodeSpaceHQ/AppliedAlgorithms/Guide/Greedy/Interval Partitioning/README.md

     J = [ (12PM, 3PM), (2PM, 5PM), (4PM, 6PM) ],

 we would then need to use at least 3 resources because all three jobs overlap.
-From this can draw the conclusion that the amount of resources we need will be equal to the amount of jobs in _J_ that overlap.
+From this we can draw the conclusion that the amount of resources we need will be equal to the amount of jobs in _J_ that overlap.

 ## Algorithm
 ### Overview